Faride Alidou: Kaiserslautern

 On 23 January 2025, Alidou's loan to Verona was terminated and he signed with 2.
 Bundesliga club 1.
 FC Kaiserslautern.

+On 12 January 2026, Alidou moved to Eintracht Braunschweig on loan with an option to buy.

+Holstein Kiel

+On 6 July 2026, Alidou joined Holstein Kiel in 2.
+Bundesliga for one season.

 International career

 Born in Germany, Alidou is of Togolese descent.
 He was called up to the Germany national under-20 team for the first time for fixtures against France and Portugal in November 2021.
 He appeared in both fixtures, scoring in the 3–2 win over France.
 He was called up to the Germany national under-21 team in March 2022 after multiple players withdrew due to injury.

 Style of play

 Alidou is right-footed, and played as a left winger in a front three at HSV.
 Hamburg's sporting director Michael Mutzel stated that Alidou "impresses through the freedom he plays with — he's also a strong dribbler and has good pace."